srflaxu40/ansible-m31/README.md

 ## kube-master:
 * This stands up a kubernetes master instance utilizing kubeadm.
-* This is meant to be run with packer, but can be run using `run.sh` as the above example:
 ```
 ./run.sh ~/.ssh/production-vpc-us-east-1.pem kube-master kube-master-test true
 ```

-* This play is used in conjunction with packer to create a kube master via `kubeadm init`, and join slaves via `kubeadm join`.
 * Join commands for kubeadm can be found on the kube-master instance you provision in the */tmp/kubey-join-cmd* file that is created.
 This file has the base command that is needed by slaves to join, however, the default init token should provided not be used...
 * _Note_ - the following requires you have the root ssh key you provisioned the instance with in the `./run.sh` script.
   - In the kube-master.yml playbook's kube-init.sh a non-expiring token is created [here](https://github.com/srflaxu40/ansible-m31/blob/master/roles/kube-master/templates/kube-init.sh#L14).  *This* is the token that should be used in the join command for slaves.